jimrybarski/nd2reader/README.md

 0.22
 ```

-### Contributing

-If you'd like to help with the development of nd2reader or just have an idea for improvement, please see the [contributing](https://github.com/jimrybarski/nd2reader/blob/master/CONTRIBUTING.md) page
-for more information.

-### Bug Reports and Features

-If this fails to work exactly as expected, please open an [issue](https://github.com/jimrybarski/nd2reader/issues).
-If you get an unhandled exception, please paste the entire stack trace into the issue as well.

 ### Citation

-You can cite nd2reader in your research if you want:
+You can cite nd2reader in your research if you want (note that I am not responsible for version 3+):

 ```
 Rybarski, Jim (2015): nd2reader. figshare.